noahcao/OC_SORT/docs/INSTALL.md

 ## Installation
 OC-SORT is built upon codebase of [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) and [ByteTrack](https://github.com/ifzhang/ByteTrack).
+I tested the code with Python 3.8.

 ### 1. Installing on the host machine
 Step1.
 Install OC-SORT